rootsongjc/awesome-cloud-native/README.md

 - [kubetap](https://github.com/soluble-ai/kubetap) - Kubectl plugin to interactively proxy Kubernetes Services with ease.
 - [kubeup](https://github.com/kubeup/archon) - Cluster operation the Kubernetes way.
 - [kubie](https://github.com/sbstp/kubie) - A more powerful alternative to kubectx and kubens.
+- [KubiScan](https://github.com/cyberark/KubiScan) - A tool to scan Kubernetes cluster for risky permissions.
 - [kuui](https://github.com/viveksinghggits/kuui) - UI that can be used to edit configmaps/secrets of your kubernetes cluster.
 - [microconfig](https://github.com/microconfig/microconfig) - Modern and simple way of microservice configuration management.
 - [microk8s](https://github.com/ubuntu/microk8s) - A kubernetes cluster in a snap.